adityakotha03/Caloriecounter_Django/README.md

 ```bash
 python manage.py runserver
 ```
-## 6) we introduced a new feature BMR ratio so user can modify food consumption and we also gave an idea about BMR
+## 6) we introduced a new feature BMR ratio so user can modify food consumption and we also gave a brief idea about BMR ratio